Who is the Top Investor In NVIDIA Corporation (NVDA)?

 NVIDIA Corporation (NVDA): Who are the competitors?

-The company’s main competitors (and peers) include Texas Instruments Incorporated (TXN) that is trading 77.97% up over the past 12 months.
-QUALCOMM Incorporated (QCOM) is 93.94% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Texas Instruments Incorporated (TXN) that is trading 68.96% up over the past 12 months and Intel Corporation (INTC) that is 31.35% higher over the same period.
+QUALCOMM Incorporated (QCOM) is 94.48% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -17.08% from the last report on Jan 28, 2021 to stand at a total of 6.65 million short shares sold with a short interest ratio of 0.68.